Introduction: DIY Multi-Purpose Robot Base and Motor Shield

 - RightPin = 6

-Now you have a robot with all the necessary components installed, lets make a simple project using it to get an idea how quick you can prototype anything at anytime in couple of minutes without any hassle and mess.
+Now you have a robot with all the necessary components installed, let's make a simple project using it to get an idea how quick you can prototype anything in a couple of minutes without any hassle and mess.

 - HC -SR04 Ultrasonic sensor